josfam/alx-backend-python/0x00-python_variable_annotations/README.md

 Define and annotate the following variables with the specified values:

 - `a`, an integer with a value of 1
 - `pi`, a float with a value of 3.14
 - `i_understand_annotations`, a boolean with a value of True
 - `school`, a string with a value of “Holberton”

+## 5. Complex types - list of floats

+Write a type-annotated function `sum_list` which takes a list `input_list` of
+\
+floats as argument and returns their sum as a float.